European Engineer: Germany

-In Germany for the application of EUR ING, a Bachelors and Masters Degree in engineering is required along with the relevant training and experience consisting of the seven years formation required by Engineers Europe.
+In Germany for the application of EUR ING, a Bachelors and master's degree in engineering is required along with the relevant training and experience consisting of the seven years formation required by Engineers Europe.
 Qualified engineers must also be a member of an engineering association such as VDI, VDE or another member of German Association of Technical and Academic Societies (DVT), the technical and scientific association representing professional engineering in Germany.

 Belgium

 In Belgium a Master of Engineering degree together with further years of postgraduate experience and training is required for the application of the EUR ING title.
 This is achieved through the Committee of Belgian Engineers (Comité des Ingénieurs Belges, CIBIC).

 Greece

 In Greece a Master of Science in Engineering (5-year course leading to a Diploma/Dipl.Ing) from a university together with at least two further years of postgraduate experience and training in relevant roles as an Engineer is required for the application of the EUR ING title.
 This is achieved through the Technical Chamber of Greece (Τεχνικό Επιμελητήριο Ελλάδος, ΤΕΕ) after an application and examination of all required specifications.

 Engineers Europe also requests that the School of Engineering be accredited by a EUR-ACE Seal of Excellence.
 In the French-speaking part of Belgium (Wallonia) it is the responsibility of AEQES, the agency for the Evaluation of the Quality of Higher Education of the Wallonia-Brussels Federation (also known as the "French Community of Belgium") to request and obtain this European reference certification.